jasonbot/weblog/content/weblog/innioasis-y1.md

 # Introduction

-I've been enjoying standalong MP3 players!
-The [Innioasis Y1](https://www.innioasis.com/products/y1) kept coming across my radar, I like the the form factor, it was $50.
+I've been enjoying standalone MP3 players lately!
+The [Innioasis Y1](https://www.innioasis.com/products/y1) kept coming across my radar, I like the form factor, it was $50.

 What the heck, why not.